enbraun/slate/source/includes/_calendars.md

 ## Calendar object

 Calendar is used to define working-timing of resources.
 An admin user can define multiple calendars using eRS Cloud application.
 Each calendar may have different timings defined.
-Timings allows breaks and multiple timing blocks.
+Timings allow breaks and multiple timing blocks.
 In addition to timings, user can apply holidays and exceptions (working or non-working) on calendars.
-A particular calendar can be applied on a set of resources and a resource can also have multiple calendars on different periods. eRS Cloud API allows getting details of calendars.
+A particular calendar can be applied on a set of resources and a resource can also have multiple calendars on different time periods. eRS Cloud API allows getting details of calendars.

 > Example Response